sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 Introduction
 ************

-Unfortunately because ``PowerShell`` is very powerful scripting language, often used to automate routine tasks, makes it an ideal target for **would-be** hackers.
-To mitigate this Microsoft limits if/when PowerShell scripts can be executed, although individual ``cmdlets`` can always be executed.
+``PowerShell`` is very powerful scripting language, often used to automate routine tasks, which makes it an ideal target for *would-be hackers*.
+To mitigate this Microsoft limits PowerShell scripts can be executed, even though the individual ``cmdlets`` can always be executed.

 If your ``Get-ExecutionPolicy`` is like this